learnk8s/learnk8s.io/_blog/installing-docker-and-kubernetes-on-windows/index.md

 kubectl run smashing --image=visibilityspots/smashing --port=3030
 ```

-Once the container is downloaded, you should see it running:
+Once Kubernetes completes downloading the container, you should see it running:

 ```bash
 kubectl get pods